-Do You Know the Dangers of Flu among Individuals with Chronic Health Conditions?
+Do You Know the Dangers of Influenza (Flu) and COVID-19 among Individuals with Chronic Health Conditions?

-Influenza (flu) is a contagious and potentially deadly virus that can result in serious complications for individuals living with chronic health conditions such as heart or lung disease and diabetes, even when chronic conditions are well-controlled.
-It is estimated that 31% of US adults age 50-64 years and 47% of those age 65 years and older have at least one chronic health condition that puts them at high risk for flu-related complications, including hospitalization, catastrophic disability, and even death.
-In fact, 90% of flu- related deaths and the majority of flu-related hospitalizations occur in older adults—the individuals most likely to be living with chronic health conditions.
+Influenza (flu) is a contagious and potentially deadly virus that can result in serious complications for individuals living with chronic health conditions such as heart disease, lung disease, and diabetes, even when chronic conditions are well-managed.
+Millions of US adults live with one or more common chronic health conditions, which significantly increases their risk of influenza-related complications, including hospitalization, progressive disability, and even death.
+Furthermore, the majority of flu-related deaths and hospitalizations occur in older adults (age 65 years and older)—the individuals most likely to be living with chronic health conditions.

-To learn more about the connection between flu and chronic health conditions and to download free tools to help improve flu vaccination rates, visit www.nfid.org/flu-chronic-health-conditions.
+To learn more about the connection between flu, COVID-19, and chronic health conditions, and to download free resources to help improve annual flu vaccination rates, visit www.nfid.org/loweryourflurisk.

 Organizations that have signed on to support the goals of increasing awareness of the dangers of influenza infection among adults with chronic health conditions and the benefits of annual vaccination

 Sample social media posts and graphics focused on important messages about flu & chronic health conditions